Diets Used

 Purina HA Canine Diet: Purina Veterinary Diet HA:

-This is a very high tech vegetarian diet where the proteins molecules have been broken up into small molecular weight amino acids that don't trigger the immune system. (almost all allergies are to large sized protein molecules)
+This is a very high tech vegetarian diet where the proteins molecules have been broken up into small molecular weight amino acids that don't trigger the immune system. (almost all allergies are associated with large sized protein molecules)

 Hills z/d ULTRA Allergen-Free Canine Diet: